HEAPLab/TAFFO-submodule-init/PragmaNotes.md

 ## About the repo
 The submodule llvm_project, in the branch release/10.x, has been modified to handle custom taffo pragmas in clang with LLVM 10.
 Here a non complete list of modified files(some headers files may be missing):
  - clang/lib/ParsePragma.cpp
  - include/clang/Sema/TaffoHint.h
  - lib/Parse/ParseStmt.cpp
  - include/clang/Basic/Attr.td
  - lib/Sema/SemaStmtAttr.cpp
  - lib/CodeGen/CGS.cpp

+## General notes about the implementation
+ - the pragma can be placed in the code only AFTER the declaration of the target variable
+ - all pragmas are added to single llvm instructions as metadata

 ## (Currently implemented) Syntax of Taffo pragmas
-S -> #pragma taffo OPTION "VARNAME" "OPTIONARG"
+ - S -> #pragma taffo OPTION "VARNAME" "OPTIONARG"
-OPTION -> target | backtracking
+ - OPTION -> target | backtracking
-VARNAME -> ID
+ - VARNAME -> STRING
-OPTIONARG -> ID
+ - OPTIONARG -> STRING
-ID -> ([A-Z][a-z][0-9] [_])*
+ - STRING -> ([A-Z][a-z][0-9] [_])+

 ## Semantics of Taffo pragmas
-Varname = the identifier of the variable to be annotated OptionArg = a parameter of the specified option.
+ - Varname = the identifier of the variable to be annotated
+ - OptionArg = a parameter of the specified option.
 Its semantics may vary depending on the option.
 A syntx valid string here may not have a meaning with the corresponding option, thus leading to a non valid pragma statement.

 ## To do